rjspencer/docs/theming.md

 Check if the event has a ticket buy link attached

 Recommended blocks: EventView

+### if:PhotoCanBeSold
+Check to see if the photo can be sold

+Recommended block: PhotoView

 ### if:ReadMore
 Checks if the current excerpt is trimmed to length of 600 characters (give or take, depending on HTML tags).